browserengineering/book/book/animations.md

 ```

 Now, when we `commit` a frame which only needs the paint phase,
-send the `composited_updates` over to the browser, which it
+send the `composited_updates` over to the browser, which
 will use that to skip composite and raster.
 The data to be sent
 across for each animation update will be an `Element` and a
 `Blend`.